easytofu/terraform-provider-pingoneprovisioning/docs/index.md

 export PINGONE_ENVIRONMENT_ID="..."
 ```

-The provider also supports GitHub Enterprise APIs for team and SCIM operations.
-Configure a GitHub token when using those resources or data sources:
+The provider also supports GitHub SCIM operations.
+Configure a GitHub token when using those data sources:

 ```shell
 export GITHUB_TOKEN="..."